goldin2008/Note/mle.md

 How can we scale the overloaded components?
 Is the system good enough to serve millions of users?
 How we would handle some components becoming unavailable, etc.

+During inference, one common pattern is to split workloads onto multiple inference servers.
+We use similar architecture in Load Balancers.
+It is also sometimes called an Aggregator Service.

+For any business-driven system, it’s important to be able to change logic in serving models.
+For example, in an Ad Prediction system, depending on the type of ad candidates, we will route to a different model to get a score.